shader-slang/spec/proposals/042-ray-tracing-api.md

 #### 2.2.2 Resolving The Metal Function Table And Function Buffer Resource Mismatch With TraceProgramDescriptor

-Metal introduces `intersection_function_table` and `intersection_function_buffer` as resource types that can be visible to shader code and bound from host code.
+Metal introduces `intersection_function_table` resource objects and `intersection_function_buffer_arguments` values that can be visible to shader code and bound from host code.
 D3D and Vulkan instead use an SBT.
 The SBT is also built by host code, but it is not a shader-visible resource, so shader code does not declare an SBT binding point.

-Before defining the Slang abstraction, it is useful to review the structure of these target objects.
-Metal's `intersection_function_table` is a host-bound resource-object table containing custom intersection function entries and resource bindings visible to those functions.
-Metal's `intersection_function_buffer` is the buffer form of the same candidate-hit dispatch idea.
-In the function-buffer path, the useful mental model is a pair of physical inputs:

-- a function-buffer table indexed by traversal, where each selected entry names one custom intersection function;
-- generated resources that carry records, generated slot maps, bindless resources, and visible-function tables used for Miss, ClosestHit, and callable dispatch.

-This section focuses on the `intersection_function_buffer_arguments` path because it is the more general form for the proposed portable abstraction.
-Metal's `intersection_function_table` is a special-case resource type relative to `intersection_function_buffer_arguments`; it follows the same candidate-hit dispatch idea, and support for it can be added as a restricted lowering path without changing the core `TraceProgramDescriptor<ProgramLayout>` model.

 D3D and Vulkan do not expose an equivalent shader-visible function table or function buffer.
 Their comparable structure is the host-created SBT.
 It is useful to view the SBT as one